Introduction:

 Source: Eva Bloem

-To create a suitable facade - multi-faceted functions are considered.
-A combination of materials, construction techniques and design are curated to achieve a balance in the overall design.
+Multi-faceted functions are considered to create a suitable facade.
+A combination of materials, construction techniques and design are curated to balance the overall design.
 This eventually creates an enduring facade design

 Citations: